4 Tips for Onboarding New Employees Remotely

 If you expect remote hiring to be a part of your company’s future, then it is probably worthwhile to gain feedback and improve the process.

 It will certainly take longer for remote hires to get up to speed, but this doesn’t mean that the onboarding experience can’t be efficient and enjoyable for new employees.
-Good communication combined with the use of proper online training is the equation for a good onboarding experience.
+Good communication combined with the use of proper technology is the equation for a good onboarding experience.
 If you keep these tips in mind, then you’re sure to be on the right track.

 Megan Doleweerd is a Marketing Coordinator at InFlight.
 InFlight is an Employee Experience Platform (EXP) that optimizes existing software investments to resolve bottlenecks that result from overly complicated applications creating friction for candidates and employees.
 InFlight uses analytics to improve the user experience, reduce training and support requirements, and streamline workflows for existing HCM, ATS, Financials, and other applications.